IJSComplexMatter/cddm/doc/autoapi/cddm/core/index.rst

    :param t2: Array of integers defining frame times of the second data.
 If not provided,
               regular time-spaced data is assumed.
    :type t2: array-like, optional
-   :param n: Determines the length of the output.
+   :param n: Determines the length of the output (max time delay - 1 by default).
-   :type n: int, required
+   :type n: int, optional
    :param norm: Specifies normalization procedure 0,1,2, or 3 (default).
    :type norm: int, optional
    :param method: Either 'fft', 'corr' or 'diff'.
 If not given it is chosen automatically based on